MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-pstn-considerations.md

 - [Teams client experience and conformance to coexistence modes](teams-client-experience-and-conformance-to-coexistence-modes.md)

-## PSTN calling considerations

-This article describes Public Switched Telephone Network (PSTN) considerations when upgrading to Teams.
+ > [!NOTE]

-Note that using Phone System with Teams is only supported when the user is in TeamsOnly mode.
+ > Using Phone System with Teams is only supported when the user is in TeamsOnly mode.
 If the user is in Islands mode, Phone System is only supported with Skype for Business.

+## PSTN calling scenarios

-There are four possible scenarios when moving to TeamsOnly mode:
+There are four possible calling scenarios when moving to TeamsOnly mode:

 - [A user in Skype for Business Online, with a Microsoft Calling Plan](#from-skype-for-business-online-with-microsoft-calling-plans).
 Upon upgrade, this user will continue to have a Microsoft Calling plan.